grafana/agent/docs/sources/static/operation-guide/_index.md

 gets sent.
 Users can easily define two Instances that scrape different subsets of metrics and send them to two completely different remote_write systems.

-Instances are especially relevant to the [scraping service mode]({{< relref "../configuration/scraping-service/" >}}), where breaking up your scrape configs into multiple Instances is required for sharding and balancing scrape load across a cluster of Agents.
+Instances are especially relevant to the [scraping service mode][scrape], where breaking up your scrape configs into multiple Instances is required for sharding and balancing scrape load across a cluster of Agents.

 ## Instance sharing (Stable)